-Effective and facilitative corporate governance remains core to our
+Effective and facilitative corporate governance remains core to our strategy.

-The Board of Directors collaborates closely with senior management to ensure the seamless execution of the Group's strategy while ensuring adherence to established structures and policies in a framework that not only safeguards the interests of our stakeholders but also fosters a culture of integrity and ethical conduct.
+The Board of directors collaborates closely with senior management to ensure the seamless execution of the Groups strategy while ensuring adherence to established structures and policies in a framework that not only safeguards the interests of our stakeholders but also fosters a culture of integrity and ethical conduct.

-In 2023, despite elevated credit and market risks, the Audit & Risk, Executive & Strategy, Governance & Nominations and ICT board committees, supported by senior management, continued to deploy a robust risk management strategy and controls to ensure that shareholder value is secured and maximized in a sustainable
+In 2023, despite elevated credit and market risks, the Audit & Risk, Executive & Strategy, Governance & Nominations and ICT board committees supported by senior management continued to deploy a robust risk management strategy and controls to ensure that shareholder value is secured and maximized in a sustainable manner.

-The Board proudly supported the launch of our Sustainability platform "Change the Story" comprising of 15 Bold Sustainability Commitments.
-These commitments will enhance our contribution towards sustained community transformation and combating climate risks as we tap into the underlying opportunities aligned to Kenya's long-term development blueprint, Vision 2030, and other regional development goals.
+The Board proudly supported the launch of our Sustainability

+platform "Change the Story" comprising of 15 Bold Sustainability Commitments and. based on the aligned need to catalyse action towards a greener and more sustainable future.
+These commitments will enhance our contribution towards sustained community transformation and combating climate risks as we tap into the underlying opportunities aligned to Kenya's long-term development blueprint, Vision 2030 and other regional development goals.